getify/Functional-Light-JS/ch7.md

 ### Cloning State

-As we learned in Chapter 6, one of the key ways we prevent side effects from eroding the predictability of our code is by making sure we treat all state values as immutable, regardless of whether they are actually immutable (frozen) or not.
+As we learned in Chapter 6, one of the best ways we prevent side effects from eroding the predictability of our code is to make sure we treat all state values as immutable, regardless of whether they are actually immutable (frozen) or not.

-If you're not using a purpose-built library to provide sophisticated immutable data structures, you're going to just need the most naive of capabilities: to duplicate your objects/arrays before making each change.
+If you're not using a purpose-built library to provide sophisticated immutable data structures, the simplest approach will suffice: duplicate your objects/arrays each time before making a change.

 Arrays are easy to clone shallowly: just use the `slice()` method: